Bitcoin pauses below record peak; gained 55 percent in November

 “The number of bitcoins that can be mined is limited to 21 million, of which 16.5 million bitcoins are already in circulation,” said Siddharth Agarwal, lead financial analyst at research firm GlobalData.

-“As bitcoin mining becomes increasingly difficult, this could further drive bitcoin prices upwards.
-As a result, bitcoin could emerge as the new asset class for high-risk modern investors.”
+“As bitcoin mining becomes increasingly difficult, this could further drive bitcoin prices upwards.”

-Reporting by Swati Pandey; Additional reporting by Abhinav Ramnarayan in London; Editing by Kim Coghill
+Reporting by Swati Pandey; Additional reporting by Dahee Kim in SEOUL and Abhinav Ramnarayan in LONDON; Editing by Kim Coghill